The best sci-fi, fantasy and nerderific shows coming in 2017

-2016 proved a good year for sci-fi and fantasy fans, with everybody geeking out for "Westworld" and "Stranger Things", not to mention "Game of Thrones", "Black Mirror" and more Marvel action from Netflix.
-2017 promises more geek treats, so stay tuned to find out what will be your new obsession this coming year.
+This year proved to be a good one for sci-fi and fantasy fans, with everybody geeking out for "Westworld" and "Stranger Things", not to mention "Game of Thrones", "Black Mirror" and more Marvel action from Netflix.
+Next year promises more geek treats, so stay tuned to find out what will be your new obsession in 2017.

 Fans of author Neil Gaiman will have a good year as two of his novels, "American Gods" and "Anansi Boys", come to our screens.